jbfavre/twumpio/README.md

 ## Features

-- Use Twitter Userstream API to get incoming statses & events
+- Use Twitter Userstream API to get incoming statuses & events
+- Use Twitter Rest API to get missing statuses at restart
 - Automatically detect replies, retweets and integrated media (photos)
 - Convert statuses into activities
 - Convert many Twitter 'events' into activities